Friends gather in Philadelphia to remember O’Shae Sibley, killed in a confrontation over dancing - The Philadelphia Sunday Sun

 “O’Shae had the power to touch everyone’s heart, whoever met him,” said Otis Pena, a close friend of Sibley’s who was at the gas station and bared his grief hours later in a Facebook video.
 “O’Shae was a beacon of light for a lot of us in our community.”

-About 200 people attended Sibley’s funeral at a historic opera house in the city where he grew up and performed before moving to New York to pursue his career as a dancer.
+About 200 people attended Sibley’s funeral at a historic opera house in the city where the 28-year-old Sibley grew up and performed before moving to New York to pursue his career as a dancer.
 He had performed with the dance company Philadanco and used dance to celebrate his LGBTQ+ identity.
-Sibley was 28.

-Brooklyn prosecutors have charged a 17-year-old high school student with hate-motivated murder in Sibley’s death.
+Brooklyn prosecutors have charged a 17-year-old high school student with hate-motivated murder in the death of Sibley, who was Black.

 The stabbing happened after a group of teenagers got into an argument with Sibley and his friends as they danced shirtless to a Beyoncé song while they gassed up their car.